stealthBS/demo1-repo/Alarms.md

 -----
 -----

+• first set all alarms.
+• then make their Jarvis assistant alarms.

 • see White box writtens [dn]. . . . .
 • Mobile all notepad setting
 • Make your all alarm ready